2023 Florida Statutes< Back to Statute Search

 21. Manufacturing any substances in violation of chapter 893;

-(c) The court may order pretrial detention if it finds a substantial probability, based on a defendant’s past and present patterns of behavior, the criteria in s.
+(c) Upon motion by the state attorney, the court may order pretrial detention if it finds a substantial probability, based on a defendant’s past and present patterns of behavior, the criteria in s.
 903.046, and any other relevant facts, that any of the following circumstances exist:

 1. The defendant has previously violated conditions of release and that no further conditions of release are reasonably likely to assure the defendant’s appearance at subsequent proceedings;